Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set up an Amazon CloudWatch Events rule to monitor the IAM CloudTrail events in real time use IAM Config rules to audit the configuration, and use IAM Systems Manager for remediation.
 - [x] Use IAM WAF to create rules to respond to such attacks.

 ### A security engineer receives an IAM abuse email message.
 According to the message, an Amazon EC2 instance that is running in the security engineer's IAM account is sending phishing email messages.
 The EC2 instance is part of an application that is deployed in production.
 The application runs on many EC2 instances behind an Application Load Balancer.
 The instances run in an Amazon EC2 Auto Scaling group across multiple subnets and multiple Availability Zones.
 The instances normally communicate only over the HTTP.
 HTTPS, and MySQL protocols.
 Upon investigation, the security engineer discovers that email messages are being sent over port 587.
 All other traffic is normal.
 The security engineer must create a solution that contains the compromised EC2 instance, preserves forensic evidence for analysis, and minimizes application downtime.
 Which combination of steps must the security engineer take to meet these requirements?
-(Select THREE.)
+(Select THREE)

 - [x] Add an outbound rule to the security group that is attached to the compromised EC2 instance to deny traffic to 0.0.0.0/0 and port 587.
 - [ ] Add an outbound rule to the network ACL for the subnet that contains the compromised EC2 instance to deny traffic to 0.0.0.0/0 and port 587.